top of page

 Reclaimed Waters is a portfolio of writing projects, sermons, and the occasional blog in which I discuss the significance of Christian faith and ecology.
 I'm passionate about exploring the interconnectedness of faith, nature, and the human experience.
 Through my writing, I aim to inspire and provoke thoughtful reflection on the intersection of Christian beliefs and ecological stewardship.

-This platform serves as a space for me to share my insights, experiences, and reflections on these important topics.
 I invite you to join me on this journey of discovery and contemplation.

 Education